Shathin/folio/src/content/post/bali-family-vacation-2025-day-1-2.md

   </figcaption>
 </figure>

 Oh boy, Uluwatu Temple was quite an experience—both good and bad!
 On the good side, the temple is breathtakingly beautiful and well-maintained despite the large number of visitors.
 The cliffside views are stunning and picture-perfect.
+We spent about 45 minutes just wandering around, taking photos, and soaking in the views before the Kecak Dance began.

 On the other hand, the crowds were heavy, especially when lining up for the Kecak Dance amphitheater.
 But the real challenge was the monkeys.
 These little troublemakers are notorious for snatching belongings—phones, sunglasses, even spectacles—sometimes just to destroy them.
 We were cautious, keeping everything packed away, but towards the evening we slipped up.
 Thinking the monkeys had disappeared in the dark, my aunt put her spectacles back on.
 Out of nowhere, one darted in, grabbed them, and began tearing them apart!
 Nothing we could do.
 Thankfully, she had a spare pair back at our stay.